"Titanic" effects creator Digital Domain bankrupt, sale agreed

 The Case is In re: Digital Domain Media Group Inc, Case No. 12-12568, U.S. Bankruptcy Court, District of Delaware.

-(Additional reporting by Tom Hals in Delaware and Sakthi Prasad in Bangalore; Editing by Rodney Joyce, Ted Kerr and Kenneth Barry)
+(Additional reporting by Tom Hals in Delaware and Sakthi Prasad in Bangalore; Editing by Rodney Joyce and Ted Kerr)